 Two new courses outlining Farm Energy Efficiency and Scaling Up for Regional Markets are now available from NCAT/ATTRA.
-And we've added a new quiz feature to each of our tutorials.
+We’ve also added a new quiz feature to each of our tutorials.
 Each lesson includes a quiz that will test what you learned in that specific lesson.
-If you successfully pass all quizzes, you’ll get a certificate demonstrating your knowledge!
+If you successfully pass all quizzes, you’ll get a certificate demonstrating your knowledge.

 NCAT/ATTRA’s certification program is an effort to help people of all ages and backgrounds demonstrate the skills they’ve gained through diverse learning experiences.
 Because we believe ATTRA website users are thinkers and problem solvers, we are happy to help people digitally demonstrate these capabilities.
 A certificate from us can help you in your education and your career.

 Traditionally, farmers have sold either direct to their customers or in bulk to a wholesaler.
 As the local food movement grows and evolves, another market is developing with the potential to help local, small- and medium-scale farm businesses reach more and more customers: intermediated markets.